WorkofAditya/PhisherMan/README.md

 I do not assume any responsibilities for how this script is utilized.
 If you appreciate the script, kindly consider following me and starring this repository.
 Your support is immensely valued.
 Thank you for using this script.
-## Features
-This tool supports in all-most every social media platform.
 ## Installation
 ## For linux(Debian-based)
 ```bash